 Based on all the often contradicting reviews I read, I assume that it’s best to try one of the above cups and see how it works for you.
-Each of us has a different vaginal canal and a menstrual cup that fits one women perfectly may be extremely uncomfortable to another one.
-Also, as the percentages of positive reviews show, you’re mor likely to love your menstrual cup than throw it to the bin!
+Each of us has a different vaginal canal and a menstrual cup that fits one woman perfectly may be extremely uncomfortable to another one.
+Also, as the percentages of positive reviews show, you’re more likely to love your menstrual cup than throw it in the bin!

 Using a menstrual cup takes some getting used to, it may seem difficult at first attempt, but believe me, it gets easier with a bit of practice.
 You need to be completely relaxed and follow these steps:

 While finding a menstrual cup that suits your needs may not be easy, it’s really worth trying.
-First of all it’s much more hygienic than tampons and it’s less of a health risk.
-Tampons is a breeding ground for bacteria and yeast making you more prone to vaginal infections.
+First of all, it’s much more hygienic than tampons and it’s less of a health risk.
+Tampons are a breeding ground for bacteria and yeast making you more prone to vaginal infections.

 While tampons are also one of the leading causes of toxic shock syndrome, a potentially deadly condition, there’s only been one reported case of a menstrual cup causing TSS.

 By using menstrual cups you’re also more environmentally friendly by creating less waste and it helps you save a lot of money.
 Think about it, a menstrual cup that costs $30-$40 will last you for years, how much do you spend on tampons every month?